Process of a DCF Investigation in Westport

 - A form for requesting an appeal of the decision within 30 days

 Can I Appeal a Substantiation Finding?

 Probable cause is a lower standard than “beyond a reasonable doubt,” which is used in criminal cases.
-For this reason, Westport families often choose to retain an attorney for help countering DCF’s findings.
+For this reason, Westport families often choose to retain an attorney for help countering DCF’s findings during the investigation process.
 A successful challenge to the substantiation finding can lead to the removal of their names from the abuse and neglect registry.